marsupialmarcos/shortly-express/README.md

 **What's in this Repo**

 This repo contains a functional URL shortener designed as a single page app.
-It's built using Backbone.js on the client with a Node/Express-based server, which uses EJS for server-side templates.
+It's built using [Backbone.js](https://backbonejs.org/) on the client with a Node/Express-based server, which uses [EJS](https://ejs.co/) for server-side templates.

-It uses MySQL, an open-source relational database management system (RDBMS).
+It uses [MySQL](https://www.mysql.com/), an open-source relational database management system (RDBMS).

-Server side, the repo also uses express 4.
+Server side, the repo also uses [express 4](http://expressjs.com/).
 There are a few key differences between express 3 and 4, foremost that middleware is no longer included in the express module, but must be installed separately.

-Client side, the repo includes libraries like jQuery, underscore.js and Backbone.js.
-Templating on the client is handled via Handlebars.
+Client side, the repo includes libraries like [jQuery](https://jquery.com/), [underscore.js](https://underscorejs.org/) and [Backbone.js](https://backbonejs.org/).
+Templating on the client is handled via [Handlebars](http://handlebarsjs.com/).

-This repo includes some basic server specs using Mocha.
+This repo includes some basic server specs using [Mocha](https://mochajs.org/).
 It is your job to make all of them pass, but feel free to write additional tests to guide yourself.
 Enter npm test to run the tests.

-Use nodemon so that the server automatically restarts when you make changes to your files.
-To see an example, use npm start, but see if you can improve on this.
+Use [nodemon](https://nodemon.io/) so that the server automatically restarts when you make changes to your files.
+To see an example, use *npm start*, but see if you can improve on this.

 **How to use the provided code**

 This repo contains many lines of provided code, and spending too much time reading this code will make it hard for you to complete the sprint.
-You should not need to inspect the client side code to complete the bare minimum requirements.
-You will need to use methods in server/models/ and server/lib/.
+You **should not** need to inspect the client side code to complete the bare minimum requirements.
+You **will** need to use methods in server/models/ and server/lib/.
 Documentation for these methods has been provided in the docs/ directory - just open docs/index.html in your browser.
 Note: the documentation is generated as part of the postinstall npm script - so if you haven't run npm install yet, the docs will not be available.

 **Reference Material**

 * Express 4 API
 * Sessions and Security - this is a Rails resource, but it's a really good explanation.
 * Node cypto Module